 Life expectancy and birth rate

 First, let us consider life expectancy and the birth rate per woman.
 These two indicators allow us to draw some conclusions on the age structure evolving in a society in a given country or region.
-According to the model of dempgraphic change, with increasing level of development, the mortality rate first decreases due to the progress in medicine.
-After some time, the socio-economic conditions lead to a decrease of the birth rate, as shown in this grapics.
+According to the model of demographic change, the mortality rate first decreases due to the progress in medicine with increasing level of development.
+After some time, the socio-economic conditions lead to a decrease of the birth rate, as it is shown in this graphics.

 Graphics: Max Roser (Our World in Data)

 Can these ideal types also be confirmed for Austria, Chile, and Argentina?
 What are your observations with regard to the development in the individual countries?